optymyze-dev/devops-bootcamp/assignments/02_Assignement_Part_1-Continuous-Integration-and-Continuous-Delivery-GitLab.md

 Add a README file from the link [README](http://gitlab.localhost/vagrant/hello-world/new/master?commit_message=Add+readme.md&file_name=README.md), on the project page.

-Fill the pagee with this content:
+Fill the page with this content:
 ```md
 # Hello World